 This is an obvious pick.
 Dutch Treat Auto is, of course, an autoflowering plant.
 That means that this strain has the autoflowering genetics that comes from the cannabis ruderalis plant.
 While there is no certainty as to which autoflowering strain Dutch Treat Auto came from, it can be presumed that it got its genetics from Lowryder.

-Lowryder is the very first autoflowering cannabis strain and was b red from Northern Lights and a mysterious ruderalis plant called Mexican Rudy.
+Lowryder is the very first autoflowering cannabis strain and was breed from Northern Lights and a mysterious ruderalis plant called Mexican Rudy.
 It has since become a parent to several other autoflowering strains.
 Perhaps Dutch Treat Auto is one of its children.